 Bret “The Hitman” Hart has never been shy about his feelings towards Hulk Hogan.
 That is why it is no surprise to see the former WWE champion take every opportunity possible to take shots at his former colleague including a recent interview promoting the WWE Attitude game.

 The Bret Hart-Hulk Hogan rivalry is one of the most entertaining to follow as a fan who watched both during their prime.
 For years neither man said complimentary things about the other, until of course they worked together in WCW.
 Now that WCW is long gone and they won’t be working together anymore, the gloves have come off with Bret throwing most of the shots.

 Bret took a shot at the former WWF champion to help promote the new WWE Attitude game in a recent interview.
-Bret talked a bit about the transition between Hogan’s era and the Attitude era and why ..click here to read more
+Bret talked a bit about the transition between Hogan’s ..click here to read more

 bret hart, hulk hogan, shawn michaels, Steve Austin, The Undertaker, WWE 13, WWE Attitude Era

 The newest piece of the WWE 13 marketing puzzle is an interview with Steve Austin.
 I don’t know how badly this video wants to make me buy the game, but I am even more pumped for a potential Austin vs. CM Punk match coming out of this interview.

 I am not a big fan of WWE video games but the marketing for WWE 13 has been the most brilliant I can ever recall when it comes to a wrestling game.
 This whole idea of building off of an Austin vs. Punk dream match as incentive to buy the video game is fantastic.
 We’ll see in several weeks if it pays off but one thing is for sure.
 These videos have fans more convinced than ever that Punk and Austin will be tangling at an upcoming WrestleMania event.

 This is just a tremendous video.
 Austin stays in character the whole time reminding us ..click here to read more